Grimes scores 20, No. 6 Houston routs Cincinnati 90-52

 - Oops!Something went wrong.Please try again later.

-HOUSTON (AP) Quentin Grimes had 20 points and eight rebounds, and No. 6 Houston used a big first half to roll past Cincinnati 90-52 on Sunday.
+HOUSTON — Quentin Grimes had 20 points and eight rebounds, and No. 6 Houston used a big first half to roll past Cincinnati 90-52 on Sunday.

 Tramon Mark scored 12 points, DeJon Jarreau added 11 points and five rebounds, and Fabian White Jr. had 10 points and nine rebounds for Houston (18-3, 12-3 American Athletic Conference).
 The Cougars shot 47% and hit 19 of 21 from the free throw line.